-"Historic Transit of Venus"
+"Historic Transits of Venus"

 On this day I witnessed Venus as it completed its transit across the face of the sun.
 In the days leading up to this I had all but written this event off because of several factors including: